Excuse me madam, would you like to hear an American's opinions about everything?

 Yet McCarthy believed U.S. voters should not even be allowed to hear communist ideas.
 It may be stating the obvious in this day and age, but if traditional political offerings—from whatever end of the spectrum—can't win the debate against those of an upstart's, then it's because politics as usual are adjudged by the populace to be a failure.
 The obvious solution for mainstream parties is to have better policies, but often vested interests make that a practical impossibility.

 McCarthy and the Gazette believed suppressing communist political thought was a sign of strength, but in reality it was a sign of weakness symptomatic of an irrational fear that their policies, if measured against those of communists, would fail to win the hearts of American voters.
 And this is perhaps why, while American demagogues such as him sometimes have their moment of support, history never judges their lack of faith kindly.
 The McCarthys of political life always pretend to be divinely guided, or driven by a greater purpose, or bestowed with an unshakeable public mandate—sometimes all three—but once the cruelty at the heart of their demagoguery becomes clear, their supporters quietly scurry for the exits.

 In the end, demagogues go into the history books as, at best, national embarrassments, or at worst, scourges and human monsters.
 Americans don't much like presumptions to be made for or about them.
 Really nobody does, even presumptions for the supposed greater good.
-McCarthy's name has become an adjective signifying a type of opportunistic treachery, the place of honor in the American political pantheon he thought he was building for himself never came to be, and he died knowing people were glad he was going away.
+McCarthy presumed too much.
+Today his name has become an adjective signifying a type of opportunistic treachery, the place of honor in the American political pantheon he thought he was building for himself never came to be, and he died knowing people were glad he was going away.
+He won't be the last American demagogue this happens to.
 We have numerous scans below, and many more Gazettes in the website.

 Collier’s goes looking for the commies but finds something else entirely.